You must leave your waste and recycling out before 6am on the day of collection. It will be collected on the same day each week.

 Some flats will have locked communal rubbish stores.
 To ensure we can collect from these stores it is best to have a code system, such as a punch pad.
 We cannot guarantee that waste will be collected from locked bin store areas if keys are needed for access.

 If you think your waste or recycling collection has been missed you can report this to us online.
-Reports will only be considered under certain circumstances, so make sure you have read all of the guidance.

 We encourage residents to recycle using the containers provided.

-If you live in a flat with eight or more units you can request a free reusable bag for storing your recycling in your home.
+If you live in a flat with eight or more units, you can request a free reusable bag for storing your recycling in your home.

 We offer a fortnightly garden recycling service and also sell garden sacks for occasional use.
 Visit garden recycling to find out how it works.